The Columbus laboratory module for the International Space Station

 The final assembly of the Columbus module.
 Credit: ESA

-Columbus is finally attached to the station.
+Columbus is finally attached to the station in 2008.
 Credit: NASA